Enquiry

 3. How to choose between the different types of software testing?

-Integration tests are valuable, but as their count of cons is more, employers should have fewer of them.
-Finally, the top of the pyramid contains evidence from one extreme to the other.
-However, they tend to be slower, more fragile, and more expensive to write, maintain, and run.
-It is worth having these kinds of tests in your test suite, but it would be wise to have some of them.
+Integration tests are valuable, but since they have more cons, employers should have fewer of them.
+Finally, the top of the pyramid contains end-to-end tests.
+They tend to be slower, more fragile, and more expensive to write, maintain, and run.
+It is worth having these tests in your suite, but only in moderation.

 4. What are the steps in software testing?